-To prevent problems from these new molars emerging, Dr. Perry L. Brooks and Dr. Seth R. Brooks of Oklahoma Dental Implants and Oral Surgery offer wisdom teeth removal for their patients in the Norman, Moore and Oklahoma City metro areas.
+To prevent problems from these new molars emerging, Dr. Perry L. Brooks and Dr. Seth R. Brooks of Oklahoma Dental Implants and Oral Surgery offer wisdom teeth removal for their patients.
 By removing wisdom teeth, it can prevent pain, shifting of other teeth, and more.

 What Problems Can Result When Wisdom Teeth Remain in the Mouth?

 Wisdom teeth don’t always cause problems when they begin to erupt.
 If they are aligned properly and the surrounding gum tissue is healthy, they can stay in the mouth.
 However, most people find that their wisdom teeth are not aligned properly.
 Because the mouth is full of other teeth, there is no room for the wisdom teeth to fit, so they’ll push other teeth out of the way to make space.

 Because of this, some wisdom teeth only emerge partially or are unable to erupt at all and may grow sideways instead.
 When these teeth are trapped inside the gums and bone, this is known as impaction, and it’s a common problem in adults.

 Whether patients are suffering from crowding or impaction, wisdom teeth can cause the following symptoms if not promptly removed: